uozuAho/yatzyTopDown/dev_log/red_green_refactor_log/999_conclusion.md

 # The end

-**Pros**
-- clear set of acceptance tests describing the application's behaviour
-- e2e tests rarely need to change when implementations change

-**Cons**
-- code 'churn' - harder for teams to do top-down TDD?

 **Good for**
 - designing software
 - writing readable code & tests
+  - e2e tests are readable for non-tech people
-- specifying expected end-user application behaviour as runnable tests (BDD?)
+  - the application is clearly specified by runnable e2e tests
+- flexible tests - e2e tests rarely need to change when implementations change

 **Doesn't help**
 - designing good software
 - test coverage, eg. unit testing corner cases

+**Not good for**
+- code 'churn' - harder for teams to do top-down TDD?

+**Other notes**
+- There's a surprising amount of work to get the walking skeleton running and passing the first test

 **Future work**
 - Try this in an existing project